sphero-inc/Sphero-iOS-SDK/samples/StreamingAnimation/README.md

 # Sphero Streaming Animation

-As shown in the video below, Sphero can be used as a remote control in different game environments.
-The Sphero uses its accelerometer data and indicates where the object on the screen needs to move.

-This sample code demonstrates how to connect to a Sphero and use its streaming Accelerometer Data to move an object on the screen.
+This sample code demonstrates how to connect to a Sphero and use its streaming Accelerometer Data to move an object on the screen, and IMU yaw values to rotate the object.

 ViewController.h